-Anthony Marwood is one of the most distinguished violinists of his generation.
-Internationally renowned both as soloist and director, he collaborates regularly with many eminent ensembles around the world.
-These include the Academy of St Martin in the Fields, the Australian Chamber Orchestra, Les Violons du Roy and the Irish Chamber Orchestra (of which he was Artistic Director).
-As soloist he has worked with eminent conductors such as Valery Gergiev, Sir Andrew Davis, Douglas Boyd, Yan Pascal Tortelier, Marin Alsop, David Robertson, Martyn Brabbins and Ilan Volkov.
+London-born Anthony Marwood is internationally renowned both as a soloist and director, collaborating regularly with many eminent ensembles around the world.
+These include the Australian Chamber Orchestra, Les Violons du Roy, Saint Louis Symphony, BBC Symphony Orchestra, Tapiola Sinfonietta, the Irish Chamber Orchestra and the Academy of St Martin in the Fields.
+As soloist he has worked with eminent conductors such as Valery Gergiev, Sir Andrew Davis, Douglas Boyd, Yan Pascal Tortelier, Marin Alsop, David Robertson, Gerard Korsten, Martyn Brabbins and Ilan Volkov.

 Anthony Marwood’s most recent CD features Schumann’s violin sonatas, released on the award-winning Wigmore Live label, which the International Record Review described as “exemplary in every way… must now be the recording of choice in these works.”
-This is Anthony’s second CD for Wigmore Live, following on from the much acclaimed recording of the Brahms violin sonatas (both with Aleksandar Madžar and recorded live at Wigmore Hall).
+This is Anthony’s second CD for the label, following on from the much acclaimed recording of the Brahms violin sonatas (both with Aleksandar Madžar and recorded live at Wigmore Hall).
 Recent releases on the Hyperion label include Schumann’s late works for violin and orchestra, and of the Britten Violin and Double Concertos, both with the BBC Scottish Symphony Orchestra.
 In total Anthony has recorded more than 30 CDs for Hyperion Records, spanning from the core trio repertoire with the Florestan Trio, to Stravinsky’s complete music for violin and piano (with Thomas Adès) and the violin concertos by Kurt Weill and Peteris Vasks.

 Another facet of Marwood’s career is genre-bending presentations, such as the Academy of St Martin in the Fields’ fully-staged production of Stravinsky’s “A Soldier’s Tale”, in which Marwood acted the role of the Soldier and played the violin part.
 He also enjoyed a fruitful collaboration with award-winning Indian classical dancer Mayuri Boonham.

 Born in London, Anthony Marwood studied with Emanuel Hurwitz at the Royal Academy of Music, David Takeno at the Guildhall School of Music, and took lessons from Sandor Vegh and Daniel Phillips at IMS Prussia Cove.
-The Royal Philharmonic Society named Anthony Marwood ‘Instrumentalist of the Year’ in 2006.
-He is the co-Artistic Director of the Peasmarsh Chamber Music Festival and teaches annually at the Yellow Barn Festival in Vermont.
+He was named Instrumentalist of the Year by the Royal Philharmonic Society in 2006 and for sixteen years was the violinist of the Florestan Trio.
+He is co-Artistic Director of the Peasmarsh Chamber Music Festival and teaches annually at the Yellow Barn Festival in Vermont.
+Anthony was appointed a Fellow of the Guildhall School of Music in 2013.
 He plays a 1736 Carlo Bergonzi violin, kindly bought by a syndicate of purchasers.